alexkwolfe/mongomapper-versioned/README.md

 @user.reload
 ````

+After you roll back, newer versions are automatically removed.

 ### Version IDs

 A versioned document has a `version_id` key.
 When you update a document, the new Version document takes on the ID of the document's current `version_id` value.
 The document gets a new `version_id`.